Best nappy brands: Disposable vs reusable nappies Environmental impact

 An updated government report published by the Environment Agency in October 2008 found that reusable nappies can be 40% better for the environment than disposable nappies - but only when parents take sensible steps to reduce the environmental impact of cleaning and drying them.

-There are several ways in which you can minimise washable nappies' environmental impact.
+There are several ways in which you can minimise the environmental impact of reusable nappies:

-- Invest in an energy-efficient washing machine – see our washing machine reviews for Best Buys.
+- Invest in an energy-efficient washing machine – see our washing machine Best Buys for parents to find the best for you.

 - Where possible, line dry nappies rather than relying on the tumble dryer.
 If you have to tumble dry, make sure you're using an energy-efficient model.